WairaSMachida/Bee-resources-and-vegetation/README.md

 ## General overview

-This repository contained the R script used to extract bee trait information used in the paper of Machida et al. in prep.
-This is the result of the first chapter of my PhD thesis started at 2021 at the Universidade Federal de Goiás/Brazil.
+This repository contained the R script used to extract the bee trait information used in the paper by Machida et al. in preparation.
+This is the result of the first chapter of my Ph.D. thesis started in 2021 at the Universidade Federal de Goiás/Brazil.

 <img src="fig_readme.png" width="90%" style="display: block; margin: auto;" />